 If they didn't have requirements, we'd all be buried in paperwork.

 A customer cannot file an A-to-z claim unless you really screw up.
-While a few abusive buyers will probably trick their way through on occasion, Amazon’s claim conditions prevent most people from unjustly hurting your seller score.
+While a few abusive buyers will probably trick their way through on occasion, Amazon’s claim conditions prevent most people from unjustly hurting your seller metrics.
 For example:

-You, the Manufacturer, or the Courier Must Screw up
+You, the Manufacturer, or the Courier Must Screw Up

 - You didn’t deliver the product, or delivered it very late.